God's people building God's church

 Our Parish Council is Matthew Bourne, Michael Jenkins, Michael Jones, Jen Meek, Greg Parkes, Peter Young (wardens), Vyas Balasubramanian, Matthew Capel, Pippa Matthews, and Trish Wilson.

-Our Willoughby Park Leadership Team members are: Tim Swan, Matt Jefferson, Kate Jones, Jen Meek, Lois Robertson, Andrew Yik and Joel Moroney.
+Our Willoughby Park Leadership Team members are: Tony Wright, Matt Jefferson, Kate Jones, Jen Meek, Lois Robertson, Andrew Yik and Joel Moroney.

 ABOUT THE PASTORAL CARE TEAM